cartermckinnon/mvnmon/doc/architecture.md

     choice of orchestration.
 - **Crawler**
   - Downloads the latest version of the Maven ID's.
-This component uses fully asynchronous I/O, can so can handle many concurrent downloads.
-However, you may need to scale it to
+This component uses fully asynchronous I/O, so can handle many concurrent downloads.
+However, you may need to run multiple instances (such as via Kubernetes' `HorizontalPodAutoscaler`).
 - **Updater**
   - If a newer version is available, updates the MavenIdProvider (such as opening a pull request, modifying a local file, or saving to a database).
+    Similarly to the Crawler, you may need to run multiple instances.
 - **Alerter**
   - If a newer version is available, send a notification (such as an email, SMS, or Slack).
+Like the two previous components, you may need to scale the Alerter.